 First, we’re going to explore how you can optimize your fundraising, in general, to make the most of every fundraiser.
 Then, if you see a particular fundraiser grouping that applies to your school, feel free to jump ahead.
 If not, continue reading for 50+ ideas to help your school reach its financial goals!

 How to Make the Most of Your School Fundraising Campaign

 Before we dive into the fundraising ideas, you need to make sure your school is ready and able to bring them to live and effectively raise money.
 Follow these best practices to make sure you get the most out of your school fundraising campaign.

-- Digital and paper ads, such as in your local newspaper
+- Publish ads in your local newspaper

 Educate donors about matching gifts!

 Corporate matching gift programs are when a company pledges to match the nonprofit donations its employees make.
 This means that a donor can effectively donate twice as much without actually spending any extra on their end.

 The process is simple: a supporter makes a donation, they submit this donation to their employer, their employer contacts the nonprofit to verify the donation and, if verified, makes a matching gift to your school.

 However, as simple as the process may seem, it’s still surprisingly underutilized by many organizations, as many employees are unaware of these programs existence at all.

 Your biggest challenge then becomes educating parents and other supporters about these programs.
 Then, these donors can check their eligibility and be fully informed of all of the opportunities they have to give!